BuilderIO/partytown/README.md

 ### How Does It Work?

-Partytown relies on [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), [JavaScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), and a communcation layer between them all.
+Partytown relies on [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), [JavaScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), and a communication layer between them all.

 1. Scripts are disabled from running on the main thread by using the `type="text/partytown"` attribute on the `<script/>` tag.
 1. Service worker creates an `onfetch` handler to intercept specific requests.
 1. Web worker is given the scripts to execute within the worker thread.
 1. Web worker creates JavaScript Proxies to replicate and forward calls to the main thread APIs (such as DOM operations).
 1. Any call to the JS proxy uses [_syncrounous_ XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests#example_http_synchronous_request) requests.
-1. Service worker intercepts requests, then is able to asyncrounsly communicate with the main thread.
+1. Service worker intercepts requests, then is able to asynchronously communicate with the main thread.
-1. When the service worker receives the results from the main thead, it responds to the web worker's request.
+1. When the service worker receives the results from the main thread, it responds to the web worker's request.
 1. From the point of view of code executing on the web worker, everything was synchronous, and each call to the document was blocking.

 #### What About Atomics?

 [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) are the latest and greatest way to accomplish the challenge of _synchronously_ sending data between the main thread and the web worker.
 Honestly, it looks like Atomics may be the preferred and "correct" way to perform these tasks.
 However, as of right now, more research is needed into how Atomics could be used in production.

 Currently, [Safari does not support Atomics](https://caniuse.com/mdn-javascript_builtins_atomics) due to [Spectre Attacks: Exploiting Speculative Execution](https://spectreattack.com/spectre.pdf).
 When Spectre attacks were first documented, the other browsers removed Atomics too, but they have since added it back.
-Due to this uncertainy, we're opting for a solution that works everywhere, today.
+Due to this uncertainty, we're opting for a solution that works everywhere, today.
 That said, we'd love to do more research here and hopefully migrate to use Atomics in the future, and use the current system as the fallback.

 ### Browser Features And Fallback